Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the presence of severe leukocyturia and especially hematuria, a positive qualitative reaction to a protein in the urine is due to the breakdown of cellular elements with prolonged standing of urine; in this situation pathological proteinuria exceeding 0.3 g / day is considered.
+In the presence of pronounced leukocyturia and especially hematuria, a positive qualitative reaction for protein in the urine is due to the breakdown of cellular elements during prolonged standing of urine; in this situation, proteinuria exceeding 0.3 g/day is considered pathological.

-In the early stages of development of most nephropathies, low-molecular plasma proteins (albumin, ceruloplasmin, transferrin, etc.) penetrate the urine.
-However, it is possible to detect high-molecular proteins (alpha2-macroglobulin, y-globulin), more typical for severe renal involvement with "large" proteinuria.
+In the early stages of development of most nephropathies, low-molecular plasma proteins (albumin, ceruloplasmin, transferrin, etc.) predominantly penetrate into the urine.
+However, it is possible to detect high-molecular proteins (alpha2-macroglobulin, y-globulin), which are more typical for severe kidney damage with “large” proteinuria.

-Selective refers to proteinuria, represented by proteins with a low molecular weight of not more than 65,000 kD, mainly albumin.
-Non-selective proteinuria is characterized by an increase in the clearance of medium- and high-molecular proteins: a 2- macroglobulin, beta-lipoproteins, and y-globulin predominate in urine proteins .
-In addition to plasma proteins in urine, proteins of renal origin are determined - uroprotein Tamm-Horsfall, secreted by the epithelium of convoluted tubules.
+Selective proteinuria includes proteins with a low molecular weight of no more than 65,000 kDa, mainly albumin.
+Non-selective proteinuria is characterized by an increase in the clearance of medium- and high-molecular proteins: a 2 -macroglobulin, beta-lipoproteins, and y-globulin predominate in the composition of urine proteins.
+In addition to plasma proteins, proteins of renal origin are determined in the urine - Tamm-Horsfall uroprotein, secreted by the epithelium of the convoluted tubules.

-The wall of the glomerular capillaries is made up of endothelial cells (with rounded holes between them), a three-layered basal membrane - a hydrated gel, as well as epithelial cells (podocytes) with a tangle of leg processes.
-Due to the complex structure, the glomerular capillary wall can "sift" the plasma molecules from the capillaries into the space of the capsule of the glomerulus, and this function of the "molecular sieve" depends to a large extent on the pressure and velocity of blood flow in the capillaries.
+The wall of the glomerular capillaries consists of endothelial cells (with rounded openings between them), a three-layer basement membrane - a hydrated gel, and epithelial cells (podocytes) with a plexus of pedunculated processes.
+Due to its complex structure, the glomerular capillary wall can "sift" plasma molecules from the capillaries into the space of the glomerular capsule, and this function of the "molecular sieve" largely depends on the pressure and speed of blood flow in the capillaries.

-In pathological conditions, the "pore" sizes increase, the deposits of immune complexes cause local changes in the capillary wall, increase its permeability for macromolecules.
+Under pathological conditions, the size of the "pores" increases, deposits of immune complexes cause local changes in the capillary wall, increasing its permeability for macromolecules.
 In addition to the size of the glomerular "pores", electrostatic factors are also important.
-The glomerular basal membrane is negatively charged; A negative charge is borne by the foot pods of the podocytes.
+The glomerular basement membrane is negatively charged; the pedunculated processes of podocytes also carry a negative charge.
 Under normal conditions, the negative charge of the glomerular filter repels anions - negatively charged molecules (including albumin molecules).
-Changing the charge contributes to the filtration of albumin.
-It is assumed that the merging of leg legs is the morphological equivalent of a change in charge.
+The change in charge promotes albumin filtration.
+It is assumed that the fusion of the pedunculated processes is a morphological equivalent of a change in charge.

-Tubular (tubular) proteinuria is caused by the inability of the proximal tubules to reabsorb plasma low-molecular proteins filtered in normal glomeruli.
-Proteinuria rarely exceeds 2 g / day, excreted proteins are albumin, and also fractions with even lower molecular weight (lysozyme, beta 2- microglobulin, ribonuclease, free light chains of immunoglobulins), absent in healthy individuals and in glomerular proteinuria due to 100 % by reabsorption by epithelium of convoluted tubules.
-A characteristic feature of tubular proteinuria is the predominance of beta 2- microglobulin over albumin, as well as the absence of high-molecular proteins.
-Tubular proteinuria is observed in lesions of the renal tubules and interstitium: with tubulointerstitial nephritis, pyelonephritis, potassium penicle, acute tubular necrosis, chronic rejection of the renal transplant.
+Tubular proteinuria is caused by the inability of the proximal tubules to reabsorb low-molecular plasma proteins filtered in normal glomeruli.
+Proteinuria rarely exceeds 2 g/day, excreted proteins are represented by albumin, as well as fractions with an even lower molecular weight (lysozyme, beta 2 -microglobulin, ribonuclease, free light chains of immunoglobulins), which are absent in healthy individuals and in glomerular proteinuria due to 100% reabsorption by the epithelium of the convoluted tubules.
+A characteristic feature of tubular proteinuria is the predominance of beta 2 -microglobulin over albumin, as well as the absence of high-molecular proteins.
+Tubular proteinuria is observed in cases of damage to the renal tubules and interstitium: tubulointerstitial nephritis, pyelonephritis, potassium-penic kidney, acute tubular necrosis, chronic rejection of a renal transplant.
 Tubular proteinuria is also characteristic of many congenital and acquired tubulopathies, in particular Fanconi syndrome.

-Proteinuria "overflow" develops with an increase in the concentration of low-molecular proteins (light chains of immunoglobulins, hemoglobin, myoglobin) in blood plasma.
-At the same time these proteins are filtered by unaltered glomeruli in an amount exceeding the ability of the tubules to reabsorb.
-This is the mechanism of proteinuria in multiple myeloma (Bens-Jones proteininuria) and other plasma-cell dyscrasia, as well as myoglobinuria.
+"Overflow" proteinuria develops with an increase in the concentration of low-molecular proteins (immunoglobulin light chains, hemoglobin, myoglobin) in the blood plasma.
+In this case, these proteins are filtered by unchanged glomeruli in quantities exceeding the tubules' ability to reabsorb.
+This is the mechanism of proteinuria in multiple myeloma (Bence-Jones proteinuria) and other plasma cell dyscrasias, as well as myoglobinuria.

-The so-called functional proteinuria is allocated.
-The mechanisms of development and the clinical significance of most of its variants are not known.
+The so-called functional proteinuria is distinguished.
+The mechanisms of development and clinical significance of most of its variants are unknown.

-- Orthostatic proteinuria occurs with prolonged standing or walking ("proteinuria en marche") with rapid disappearance in a horizontal position.
-The amount of excretion of proteins with urine does not exceed 1 g / day.
-Orthostatic proteinuria is glomerular and non-selective and, according to long prospective studies, is always benign.
-With its isolated nature, there are no other signs of kidney damage (changes in urinary sediment, increased blood pressure).
-More often observed in adolescence (13-20 years), half of people disappear after 5-10 years from the time of occurrence.
-Characteristic of the lack of protein in urine samples taken immediately after the patient's stay in a horizontal position (including in the morning before rising from bed).
+- Orthostatic proteinuria occurs during prolonged standing or walking ("proteinuria en marche") and quickly disappears in a horizontal position.
+The amount of protein excretion in urine does not exceed 1 g/day.
+Orthostatic proteinuria is glomerular and non-selective and, according to long-term prospective studies, is always benign.
+When isolated, there are no other signs of kidney damage (changes in urinary sediment, increased blood pressure).
+It is most often observed in adolescence (13-20 years), and disappears in half of people 5-10 years after its onset.
+Characteristically, there is no protein in urine tests taken immediately after the patient has been in a horizontal position (including in the morning before getting out of bed).

-- The stress proteinuria detected after intensive physical exertion in at least 20% of healthy individuals, including athletes, is apparently also benign.
-According to the mechanism of its origin, it is considered tubular, caused by redistribution of the intrarenal blood flow and relative ischemia of the proximal tubules.
+- Proteinuria of tension, found after intense physical exertion in at least 20% of healthy individuals, including athletes, is apparently also benign.
+According to the mechanism of its occurrence, it is considered tubular, caused by redistribution of intrarenal blood flow and relative ischemia of the proximal tubules.

-- With a fever with a body temperature of 39-41 ° C, especially in children and elderly and elderly people, the so-called febrile proteinuria is found.
-It is glomerular, the mechanisms of its development are not known.
-Occurrence of proteinuria in a patient with fever sometimes indicates adherence of renal damage; in favor of this is evidence of simultaneously occurring changes in urinary sediment (leukocyturia, hematuria), large, especially nephrotic values of urinary protein excretion, and hypertension.
+- In case of fever with a body temperature of 39-41 °C, especially in children and elderly and senile people, so-called febrile proteinuria is detected.
+It is glomerular, the mechanisms of its development are unknown.
+The occurrence of proteinuria in a patient with fever sometimes indicates the addition of kidney damage; this is evidenced by simultaneously occurring changes in the urinary sediment (leukocyturia, hematuria), large, especially nephrotic values of protein excretion in the urine, as well as arterial hypertension.

-Proteinuria, exceeding 3 g / day, is a key symptom of nephrotic syndrome.
+Proteinuria exceeding 3 g/day is a key sign of nephrotic syndrome.

-The importance of proteinuria as a marker of the progression of kidney lesions is largely due to the mechanisms of the toxic effect of individual components of the protein ultrafiltrate on the epithelial cells of the proximal tubules and other structures of renal tubulointerstitium.
+The importance of proteinuria as a marker of the progression of kidney damage is largely determined by the mechanisms of toxic action of individual components of the protein ultrafiltrate on the epithelial cells of the proximal tubules and other structures of the renal tubulointerstitium.

 Protein | Mechanism of action |

-- * RANTES (Regulated upon activation, normal T-lymphocyte expressed and secreted) is an activated substance expressed and secreted by normal T-lymphocytes.
+- * RANTES (Regulated upon activation, normal T-lymphocyte expressed and secreted) - activated substance expressed and secreted by normal T-lymphocytes.

-Many mesangiocytes and smooth muscle cells of the vessels undergo similar changes, meaning the acquisition of the basic properties of the macrophage.
-In the renal tubulointerstitium, monocytes from the blood also actively migrate, also transforming into macrophages.
-Plasma proteins induce the processes of tubulointerstitial inflammation and fibrosis, called proteinuric remodeling tubulointerstitium.
+Many mesangiocytes and vascular smooth muscle cells undergo similar changes, signifying the acquisition of the main properties of a macrophage.
+Monocytes from the blood actively migrate into the renal tubulointerstitium, also transforming into macrophages.
+Plasma proteins induce processes of tubulointerstitial inflammation and fibrosis, called proteinuric remodeling of the tubulointerstitium.

-The severity of proteinuric remodeling tubulointerstitcia is one of the main factors determining the rate of progression of renal failure in chronic nephropathies.
-The dependence of the increase in serum creatinine concentration on the magnitude of proteinuria and the prevalence of tubulointerstitial fibrosis has been repeatedly demonstrated for various forms of chronic glomerulonephritis and amyloidosis of the kidneys.
+The severity of proteinuric remodeling of tubulointerstitium is one of the main factors determining the rate of progression of renal failure in chronic nephropathy.
+The dependence of the increase in serum creatinine concentration on the magnitude of proteinuria and the prevalence of tubulointerstitial fibrosis has been repeatedly demonstrated for various forms of chronic glomerulonephritis and renal amyloidosis.

-Proteinuria, as a rule, is a sign of kidney disease.
-High ("large") proteinuria is also seen as a marker of the severity and activity of kidney damage.
+Proteinuria is usually a sign of kidney disease.
+High ("large") proteinuria is also considered a marker of the severity and activity of kidney damage.

 Forms

-According to the content of certain proteins in the plasma and urine, the following types of proteinuria are conventionally distinguished:
+Based on the content of certain proteins in plasma and urine, the following types of proteinuria are conventionally distinguished:

 - selective;